dsc-courses/practice.dsc10.com/problems/wi22-final/q4-pass-please-disc06.md

 **Answer:** `diff_in_group_means(shuffled, 'Won', 'AST')`

-As we saw in the previous subpart, `diff_in_group_means(shuffled, 'Won', 'AST')` computes the observed test statistic, which is -0.61.
+`diff_in_group_means(shuffled, 'Won', 'AST')` computes the observed test statistic, which is -0.61.
 There is no randomness involved in the observed test statistic; each time we run the line `diff_in_group_means(shuffled, 'Won', 'AST')` we will see the same result, so this cannot be used for simulation.

 To perform a permutation test here, we need to simulate under the null by randomly assigning assist counts to groups; here, the groups are "win" and "loss".